 The Commission's Rules of Practice and Procedure require all intervenors filing documents with the Commission to serve a copy of that document on each person in the official service list for the project.
 Further, if an intervenor files comments or documents with the Commission relating to the merits of an issue that may affect the responsibilities of a particular resource agency, they must also serve a copy of the document on that resource agency.

 k.
-Description of Project: The proposed project would consist of: (1) One or several devices using the Tidal In-Stream Energy Conversion (TISEC), Lunar Energy, Gorlov Helical Turbine, Marine Current Turbine, or Natural Currents Red Hawk TISEC technology, (2) anchoring systems, (3) mooring lines, and (4) interconnection transmission lines.
-The project is estimated to have an annual generation of 3 gigawatt-hours per-year, which would be sold to a local utility.
+Description of Project: The proposed project would consist of: (1) One or several Tidal In-Stream Energy Conversion (TISEC) devices, using new technology, such as the Gorlov Helical Turbine and/or Natural Currents Red Hawk TISEC technology, (2) anchoring systems, (3) mooring lines, and (4) interconnection transmission lines.
+The initial project installation is estimated to have an installed capacity up to 3 megawatts, and an average annual generation of 9,000 megawatt-hours per year, which would be sold to a local utility.

 m.
 Individuals desiring to be included on the Commission's mailing list should so indicate by writing to the Secretary of the Commission.